nrolland/google-reader-iphone-sync/README.markdown

 To read your items, go to the following address (on your iPhone) http://127.0.0.1/RSS/
 (or the appropriate path, if you change iphone\_destination_path in config.yml)

+To mark an item as read on google reader, you just delete the file from your iPhone.
+Google reader will be updated when you next run the sync command.

+_**power users**: you can run subsets of tasks (like just pushing or pulling items to/from your iPhone,_ _as well as syncing to google-reader without downloading any new items._
+_Run `cap -T` from the base directory to see what's available._

 ## Issues: